 Baby Brussels were so much sweeter than any sprout I’d tasted before and almost immediately they became one of my favourite harvests.

 Now I grow sprouts every year.
-If you’re really keen, you can stagger varieties so you have a sprout crop that runs from early autumn all the way into mid spring, but I tend to stick to one winter variety, ready to pick around Christmas.
-For the past couple of years I’ve grown Evesham Special, from Mr Fothergill’s.
+If you’re really keen, you can stagger varieties so you have a sprout crop that runs from early autumn all the way into mid-spring, but I tend to stick to one winter variety, ready to pick around Christmas.
+For the past couple of years, I’ve grown Evesham Special, from Mr. Fothergill’s.

 For a December harvest, I sow in pots of multipurpose compost in April.
 Seeds will germinate in conditions above 5oC, so they can be sown much earlier under cover too.
-I transplant onto open ground once the seedlings are about 20cm high.
+I transplant onto the open ground once the seedlings are about 20cm high.

 Sprouts are a remarkably hardy vegetable, but they can be susceptible to whitefly so cover with netting at the first sign of trouble.

-The stalks will grow tall, so consider staking the plant if your plot is open or particularly strong winds are forecast.
+The stalks will grow tall, so consider taking the plant if your plot is open or particularly strong winds are forecast.
 You can also try mounding earth up around the base for extra support.